ericlys/k8s-with-nest-app-1/README.md

 https://hub.docker.com/r/fortio/fortio
 kubectl get svc -n fist-app  -- to get the service to use the cluster app kubectl run -it fortio -n fist-app --rm --image=fortio/fortio -- load -qps 6000 -t 120s -c 50 "http://app-ts-svc/example-k8s"

+--- Probes - probing and verification
+- Checks whether the application is ready to be used
+- For these tests, specific routes are required
+- Nestjs lib to check external services - @nestjs/terminus

+StartupProbe -
+aims to ensure that it will go up and performs tests, such as connecting to external services, database, etc.

+ReadinessProbe -
+checks whether the application is ready to receive traffic

+LivenessProbe -
+checks if the application is alive, being able to rebuild, alerts, etc.